EasonLiaw/Wafer_Fault_Detection/README.md

 ![Binary_Threshold_LinearSVC](https://user-images.githubusercontent.com/34255556/194896328-35ff3021-3ee5-4e3c-a947-46d13c39a57b.png)

-From the diagram above, performing 5 fold cross validation on the best model identified shows that the best threshold for optimizing F1 score is 0.13 (meaning that wafers with fault probability of 0.13 are identified as faulty).
+From the diagram above, performing 5 fold cross validation on the best model identified shows that the best threshold for optimizing F1 score is 0.13 (meaning that wafers with fault probability of 0.13 or higher are identified as faulty).
 This threshold can be set when performing model predictions using the best model identified, however the current threshold used for model prediction in this project remains at default value of 0.5.
 Under the "Saved_Models" folder, a pickle file labeled "Binary_Threshold.pkl" can be used to extract the optimized threshold identified for model prediction with the following syntax below:

 ```
 visualizer = joblib.load('Saved_Models/Binary_Threshold.pkl')